Laurent Susini: Career

 Laurent Susini started at the Centre d'Etude du Polymorphisme Humain (Fondation Jean Dausset-CEPH).
 He obtained his PhD in Human Genetics and Molecular Biology from University Paris VII - Denis Diderot.

-He contributed to the first physical map of the Human Genome at Genethon and at Genset Corporation as a member of 's team, collaborating with research teams from Caltech and the Los Alamos National Lab.
+He collaborated with research teams from Caltech and the Los Alamos National Lab. as a member of Pr Daniel Cohen's team at Genethon and at Genset Corporation to contribute to the first physical map of the human genome.

-In the Lab of Prof. Moshe Oren at the Weizmann Institute of Science, he demonstrated that SIAH1 targets NUMB (gene), a protein involved in directing cell fate choices, for ubiquitin-mediated degradation.
-SIAH1 is a p53-inducible gene, active in the process of cell death and tumor suppression by a mechanism consisting of ubiquitination and proteasomal degradation of specific target proteins.
+At the Weizmann Institute of Science, in the Lab of Professor Moshe Oren, he demonstrated that SIAH1 induces ubiquitin-mediated degradation of NUMB (gene), a protein that influences cell fate decisions.
+SIAH1 a p53-inducible gene, plays a role in both cell death and tumor suppression by targeting specific proteins for proteasomal degradation via ubiquitination.

 Approaching cancer research with a different angle, not asking why the normal cells become malignant, but rather from the patients expectations: how do my tumor cells quit their malignant status, and thus, revert?, Laurent Susini joined Molecular Engines Laboratories (M.E.L.), a biotech company with headquarters and laboratories located in Paris (France), in 2000, to develop a new generation of innovative drugs against cancer with Adam Telerman and Robert Amson.